roob-p/Joynix/README.md

 - Emulate your mouse and keyboard input with your controller, so you can use it in games without gamepad support, or where some controller buttons (in particular `LT` and `RT`) do not work.
 ***Perfect for old games without native controller support or with incomplete Xinput functionality.***
 > ⚠️ **Work in Progress**
-> Program and README are still under construction.
-Functional, but more features and docs coming soon.
+> Program and README still under construction.
 - Supports button toggle (key stays pressed even if the button is released)
 - The program allows fine control over several controller aspects: deadzones (per stick, axis, or direction), axis inversion and more.
 - Config files can be edited and reloaded on-the-fly using a hotkey, without restarting the application.